 Tag Archive for: peru

 Cusco is best known as the city close to Machu Picchu.
 There are other archeological sites in the area.
 They are definitely worth a visit.
-If you can get passed the name confusing.
+If you can get past the name confusing.

-When you have lived a week in budget hotels where warm water isn’t availble, arriving in a nice hotel might cloud my judgment a little too optimist.
+When you have lived a week in budget hotels where warm water isn’t available, arriving in a nice hotel might cloud my judgment a little too optimist.
 A review nevertheless: Read more

-On my trip in Peru, Arequipa was my second stop.
+On my trip to Peru, Arequipa was my second stop.
 I stayed in the Hotel San Agustin Posada del Monasterio.